-It is not difficult as other types of child adoption, but there are still steps that must be taken.
-In a stepparent adoption because the parties are related, the courts may remove requirements like home visits in order to speed up the process.
+It is generally not as difficult as other types of child adoption but there are still steps that must be taken.
+In a stepparent adoption where the child already resides in the household with a birth parent and the stepparent, some of the home visit requirements may not apply.
 The main issue that most stepparents adopting a stepchild face is obtaining consent from the other birth parent.

 Yes.
-In all stepparent adoptions, the consent of the other birth parent is required.
-If that other birth parent's parental rights have been terminated then that birth parent's consent is not required.
+In all stepparent adoptions, the consent of both birth parents is required.
+However, if a birth parent's parental rights have been terminated, then that birth parent's consent is not required.

-The term "Abandonment" means that the parent has not communicated with the child or provided financial support for the child.
-If the other birth parent has continuously failed to provide child support or has abandoned the child for a length of time (one year in most states), then their parental rights can be terminated.
+The term "abandonment" means that the parent has not communicated with the child or provided financial support for the child.
+If the other birth parent has continuously failed to provide child support or has abandoned the child for a length of time (from six months to one year in most states), then their parental rights can be terminated.

 Presumed birth father is not really the father:

-If you can show that the purported other parent is not the presumed father, you don't need to show unfitness or abandonment and you wouldn't need his consent for stepparent adoption.
-However, if the other parent does meet one of the requirements of your state's "presumed father" definition, then either his consent will still be required, or you will need to prove abandonment or unfitness.
+If you can show that the purported other parent is not the presumed father, you don't need to show unfitness or abandonment and would not need consent for a stepparent adoption.
+However, if the other parent does meet one of the requirements of your state's "presumed father" definition, then the father's consent will still be required.

 The U.S. Supreme Court's 2015 Obergefell v.
 Hodges ruling overturned all state bans on same-sex marriage, making marriage equality the law of the land.
 In most cases, same-sex partners can adopt using the stepparent adoption procedures just like opposite-sex married couples can.

 Stepparent adoption laws vary by state.
 A lawyer will make the process easier and will increase the likelihood of your success.
-You should also check your local government's website for information, forms and instructions on how to proceed with your stepparent adoption.
-A good first step in the process of adopting your significant is to speak with a skilled adoption lawyer.
+You should also check your local government's website for information, forms, and instructions on how to proceed with your stepparent adoption.
+A good first step in the process of adopting your significant other's child is to speak with a skilled adoption lawyer.